Join us as we celebrate Pride Month. Embrace diversity. Foster inclusion. Spread love through acceptance.

 Corporate Governance

-The Company’s compliance with the QCA Code was last reviewed before publication of the Annual Report for the period ended 31 August 2019 in November 2019.
+The Company’s compliance with the QCA Code was last reviewed before publication of the Annual Report for the period ended 31 August 2022 in September 2022..
 Details of how the Company complies or explains against the QCA Code, are therefore included in our Annual Report.

 In 2018, the Company adopted the Quoted Companies Alliance’s (QCA) Corporate Governance Code for Small and Mid-Size Quoted Companies (“QCA Code”).
 The Board believes that it complies with all of the principles of the QCA Code through its governance practices which ensure that the Company has the right people, strategy and culture to deliver the Company’s strategies for success in the medium to long term.